-YOU Chengcheng joined University of Macau in 2019 as Assistant Professor of Translation Studies.
-Before she joined the institution, she has taught at the School of Translation Studies, the College of Foreign Studies of Jinan University respectively as a Lecturer.
+YOU Chengcheng joined University of Macau in 2019 as Assistant Professor.
+Before joining the institution, she had taught at the School of Translation Studies and the College of Foreign Studies of Jinan University (Guangdong, China).
+Her work has been published in, among others, Children’s Literature in Education, The Lion and the Unicorn, International Research in Children’s Literature, English Studies, Mosaic: an interdisciplinary critical journal, animation: an interdisciplinary journal, and Neohelicon.
+Her latest co-authored book is Poetics and Ethics of Anthropomorphism: Children, Animals, and Poetry (Routledge, 2022).
 She was Linnaeus-Palme Exchange Scholar in Malmo University (Sweden) in 2013, the Research Fellow in International Youth Library (Germany) with a grant from the German Ministry of Foreign Affairs for 2018-2019, and the 2018 Winner of Emerging Scholar Award issued by A&HCI journal Children’s Literature in Education.
+She serves as an Editorial Board Member for Humanities & Social Sciences Communications (indexed in A&HCI and SSCI).

-Chengcheng’s research interests include the translation of children’s literature, adaptation of Chinese classics, critical approaches to children’s literature, environmental literature, interdisciplinary studies in animals and literature.
+Chengcheng’s research interests include children’s literature, translation studies, adaptation studies, comparative literature, and interdisciplinary studies in animals and literature.

 Courses Regularly Taught